HDI-Project/ATM/CONFIGURATION.md

 * `metric`: Metric by which **ATM** should evaluate the classifiers.
 The metric function specified here will be used to compute the judgment metric for each classifier.
 Default `metric` is set to `f1`, type `str`.
-The rest of metrics that we support at the moment is as follows:
+The rest of metrics that we support at the moment are as follow:

     * `roc_auc_micro`
     * `rank_accuracy`